demisto/content/Packs/Zscaler/README.md

 2. From the **NSS Servers** tab, click **Add NSS Server**.
 3. In the **Add NSS Server** window:
    * Name: Enter a name for the NSS server.
    * Type: The NSS for Web type is selected by default.
-To configure NSS for firewall logs, select NSS for Firewall.
+To configure NSS for firewall logs, select **NSS for Firewall**.
      *Note*: If you have a subscription to Cloud Connector, the NSS for Firewall (NSS type) is displayed as NSS for Firewall, Cloud and Branch Connector.
    * Status: Enable or disable the status of the NSS server.
    * State: The health of the NSS server.
 This field is non-configurable.